JuliaCI/Nanosoldier.jl/test/report.md

 ## Results

 Below is a table of this job's results.
-If available, the data used to generate this table can be found in the JLD file in this directory.
+If available, the data used to generate this table can be found in the JSON file in this directory.

 Benchmark definitions can be found in [JuliaCI/BaseBenchmarks.jl](https://github.com/JuliaCI/BaseBenchmarks.jl).